Sunday, June 29th, 2008 by John

 Another good cop fell in the line of duty last week.
-Nicholas Heine was 30 year old, but he wasn’t killed by an assailant’s bullet nor was he stabbed or beaten.
+Nicholas Heine was 30 year old but he wasn’t felled by an assailant’s bullet nor was he stabbed or beaten.

 Heine died shortly later at Parkview Medical Center.
 He was 30.